swonderine/challenge/README.md

 * numpy: 1.20.1
 * matplotlib: 3.3.4

 Please make sure to have the above listed packages installed.
-Otherwise please install the packages depending on your python3 environment.
+Otherwise please install the packages according to your python3 environment,e.g:

 ```
 $ pip3 install pandas numpy matplotlib